Sizewell C nuclear power plant construction to cost £38bn as investors sign deal

 “This government is making the investment needed to deliver a new golden age of nuclear, so we can end delays and free us from the ravages of the global fossil fuel markets to bring bills down for good.”

+Chancellor Rachel Reeves said the development would reduce the UK’s reliance on “foreign dictators” for energy.

+“This is a public-private consortium.
+We as a Government are putting in money but that means that government – taxpayers – will get a return on that investment,” she said.

-Chancellor Rachel Reeves said: “La Caisse, Centrica and Amber’s multibillion-pound investment is a powerful endorsement of the UK as the best place to do business and as a global hub for nuclear energy.
+Ms Reeves added: “La Caisse, Centrica and Amber’s multibillion-pound investment is a powerful endorsement of the UK as the best place to do business and as a global hub for nuclear energy.

 “Delivering next generation, publicly owned clean power is vital to our energy security and growth, which is why we backed Sizewell C.”